wyhmichael/wdio-json-reporter/README.md

 mergeResults('./Results', 'wdio-json-*', 'wdio-custom-filename.json')
 ```

-*Note:* `wdio-custom-filename.json` is optional, is the parameter is not provided the default value is `wdio-merged.json`
+*Note:* `wdio-custom-filename.json` is optional, if the parameter is not provided the default value is `wdio-merged.json`

 2) Call node script from command line and pass 2 arguments